GeorgeNich/AI-and-Computational-Intelligence/PBL 3. Game of Nim/README.md

 # Nim Game

-## Introduction
+## Overview

-Nim is a mathematical game of strategy in which two players take turns removing objects from distinct heaps or piles.
+The Game of Nim is a classic strategy game with a rich history in mathematical theory and artificial intelligence.
+In this implementation, players compete against a computer AI to strategically remove objects from piles with one simple goal: avoid being the player who removes the last object.
 This Python project implements the Nim game, featuring an AI opponent using the Minimax algorithm with Alpha-Beta pruning.

+Key Features:
+- Interactive gameplay allowing a player to challenge an AI opponent.
+- Implementation of the Minimax algorithm with Alpha-Beta pruning for efficient AI decision-making.
+- Configurable game settings for varying levels of difficulty and strategy.
+- Written in Python, demonstrating algorithmic problem-solving and game theory concepts.

+This project not only provides an engaging gaming experience but also serves as an educational tool to demonstrate AI principles in a simple yet profound strategy game context.

 ## Installation
 To play the Nim game, Python needs to be installed on your computer.
 Download and install Python from [here](https://www.python.org/downloads/).